← Back to research

 Bottom Line

-Blocks brings coding agents to where teams already work — GitHub, Slack, and Linear.
-The agent-agnostic, @mention-driven approach is compelling for teams wanting AI assistance without adding another tool to their stack.
+Blocks brings coding agents to where teams already work — GitHub, GitLab, Slack, and Linear — and in 2026 it has grown from an @mention tool into a three-tier platform spanning ad-hoc sessions, automated PR review, and event-driven automations.
+The agent-agnostic approach is compelling for teams wanting AI assistance without adding another tool to their stack.

-Recommended for: Teams using GitHub/Slack/Linear who want to experiment with multiple coding agents through a unified @mention interface.
+Recommended for: Teams using GitHub/GitLab/Slack/Linear who want to run multiple coding agents — including via automations and PR review — through a unified workflow-native interface.

 Research by Ry Walker Research • methodology